waawawewa/zoom/README.md

 After the installation is done :---

-Clone my repository by opening git bash FROM START MENU
+Clone my repository by opening git bash FROM START MENU (follow the instructions given below)

 YOU CAN OPEN GIT BASH BY GOING TO START MENU AND TYPING GIT BASH, CLICK ON IT, THEN TYPE